 - If you want to do a PhD in Philosophy but don't already have a Philosophy degree, then the MLitt will allow you to apply straightaway for the PhD.

-- We offer courses to bring you up to speed in a wide variety of philosophical topics, including eastern philosophy of religion, ethics and politics, the history of philosophy including Russell, Wittgenstein and the Scottish Enlightenment, philosophy of mind - including consciousness, perception, the emotions, pain and pleasure - philosophy of language, and philosophy of mathematics.
+- We offer courses to bring you up to speed in a wide variety of philosophical topics, including ethics and politics, the history of philosophy including Russell, Wittgenstein and the Scottish Enlightenment, philosophy of mind - including consciousness, perception, the emotions, pain and pleasure - philosophy of language, metaphysics, epistemology – including virtue epistemology - and philosophy of mathematics.

 - You will work closely with an expert member of staff on a master’s dissertation on a topic of your choice.

-- MLitt students are encouraged to attend and participate in research seminars, workshops, conferences and reading groups hosted by the Centre for the Study of Perceptual Experience, the Forum for Philosophy and Religion, and the Forum for Quine and the History of Analytic Philosophy.
+- MLitt students are encouraged to attend and participate in research seminars, workshops, conferences and reading groups hosted by the Centre for the Study of Perceptual Experience and the Forum for Quine and the History of Analytic Philosophy as well as by externally funded events in (among other areas) epistemology, metaphysics, ethics and political philosophy.
 Students will also present their work at the weekly postgraduate seminar where they will receive feedback from postgraduate students and staff.
 We also host an annual reading party in the Highlands at which students present papers and are coached on their writing and presentation skills.

 - Philosophy at Glasgow University has an illustrious history of original thinkers going against the grain of orthodoxy.
 Its past professors include such giants of empiricism as Adam Smith and Thomas Reid.